alaney2/cs225-final-project/dev_log.md

 - Implemented the DFS traversal using a stack.
 Manually added the base URL, then had a while loop that ran on the condition that the stack is not empty.
 We have a "visited" vector booleans corresponding to urls, all of which are initially false, and are marked true when encountered in the while loop.
 If a URL in the neighbors already has been visited, it is not added to the stack.
-Whenever we process a node, we append it to the end of a vector.
-In the future, we may implement saving of this vector into a file.
+Whenever we process a node, we append it to the end of a string.
+In the future, we may implement saving of this string into a file.

 #### Page-Rank Algorithm